EG Group (Euro Garages)

 In 2016 Euro Garages merged with EFR Group to create EG Group, a brand name which has been introduced to their catering areas.

 The wider business has continued to grow, acquiring thousands of petrol stations around the world, as well as taking over established brands such as Asda.
 Accounts of the success of EG Group rarely mention that its growth was funded by a loan from the founders' previous business, Europlast.
 Some commenters have raised concerns at how much debt is building up.
 Strictly speaking, we should add that there is nothing to suggest that this is going to be a problem.

 Meanwhile, we do know that Europlast has a poor health and safety record, although this is a separate business.

 EG Group's founders were nominated for MBEs in October 2020.
 They are involved in a number of businesses, including recently acquiring Leon and Asda.
 Asda's forecourts will now be managed by EG Group.

-Euro Garages were founded in 2001, by the Issa family, with a single independent petrol forecourt in Bury.
-Since then the company has expanded rapidly, with a reputation of taking over struggling, under-performing petrol stations and redeveloping them with additional retail facilities (with various franchise partners including Spar, Subway, Greggs and Starbucks), in so turning them round.
+Euro Garages were founded in 2001 by the Issa family, with a single petrol forecourt in Bury.
+Since then the company has expanded rapidly, usually by taking over struggling, under-performing petrol stations and redeveloping them to provide additional retail facilities (with various franchise partners including Spar, Subway, Greggs and Starbucks), in so turning around their fortunes.